Helsinki offers a diverse learning environment for your child and opportunities for experience-based activities and learning.

 Neither the insurance policy nor the City of Helsinki will cover any loss of profits arising from the arrangement of home care for a child.

-If you have to work or attend studies in the evening, at night, or in the weekend, we can provide your child with care in the evening, at night and at the weekend.
+If you have work or studies in the evening, at night, or in the weekend, we can provide your child with care in the evening, at night and at the weekend at our round-the-clock daycare centres.
 Your child can also spend part of the day in a part-time daycare group.

 We consider your need for this type of care regular if your child requires early childhood education in the evening, at night or at the weekend for five days a month on average during a three-month period.
-If your need for this type of care is not significant, we will provide early childhood education for your child at a normal daycare centre or in family daycare.
-If you need round-the-clock care, we will provide it for your child at a round-the-clock daycare centre as necessary.
+If your need for this type of care is not significant, we will provide early childhood education for your child at a regular daytime daycare centre or in family daycare.
+If you care with extended hours, we will provide it for your child at a round-the-clock daycare centre as necessary.
 If you apply for a place at a round-the-clock daycare centre or in a part-time daycare group, we require both guardians living in the same household to provide a certificate of their shift work or studies.

-A child can get a place in round-the-clock care (care in the evening or night) if the guardian or guardians living in the same household attend regular shift work or evening studies.
-If your child needs care mostly in the daytime and during the location’s normal opening hours, you might not be eligible for round-the-clock care.
+A child can get a place in early childhood education with extended hours (care in the evening, night or weekend) if the guardian or guardians living in the same household attend regular shift work or evening studies.
+If your child needs care mostly in the daytime and during the location’s normal opening hours, you might not be eligible for extended hours in early childhood education.

-If your child no longer needs round-the-clock care, or your need for the service reduces, the child will be transferred to a regular daytime group or location.
+If your child no longer needs early childhood education with extended hours, or your need for it reduces, the child will be transferred to a regular daytime group or location.
 In case a round-the-clock caregiver is absent, we can offer substitute care at a round-the-clock daycare centre.

 Round-the-clock daycare centres are open around the clock on all days of the week.
 Please note that these are all Finnish-language daycare centres.